manos2864/fungi-finders/README.md

-# 🚀 Star Wars Movies App
+# 🚀 Fungi Finders App

 A small React application built with **TypeScript**, **Vite**, and **SWC**, allowing users to learn more informations about mushrooms.
 Includes clean code, responsive layout, animations, theme & new css techniques.